heal-research/vstat/README.md

 The template parameter tells the accumulator how to represent data internally.

 - if a scalar type is provided (e.g. `float` or `double`), the accumulator will perform all operations with scalars (i.e., no SIMD).
-- if a SIMD-type is provided (e.g., `Vec8f`, `Vec4d`) then the accummulator will perform data-parallel operations
+- if a SIMD-type is provided (e.g., `eve::wide`) then the accumulator will perform data-parallel operations

 This allows the user to combine accumulators, for example using a SIMD-enabled accumulator to process the bulk of the data and a scalar accumulator for the left-over points.